C3st0/PPConstrFcst/README.md

 This is a multivariate regression problem whith a timeseries dimension whose predictions must respect a number of constrains, which makes it unusual and challenging.

 ## Technologies
 Project is implemented in Jupyter notebooks using Python.
+Mains libraries are Pandas, Scikit-learn, Keras, Matplotlib, LIME.

+## Code (viewer for the actual notebooks)